 If you enjoy the podcast, please support it in two ways:

-- By doing business with the companies, products, or services we feature.
-(Yes, we have one “ad” per episode.)
+- By doing business with the companies, products, or services we feature on the podcast and in the Show Notes.
 It helps us bring in needed extra revenue.
 I never recommend a company or product that I haven’t used myself, and it will always be something that’s useful for Anywhereists.

 - By leaving a review in iTunes or the podcast service you use.
 That makes it easier for others to find, increasing the listener base and making it possible for us to spend more time coming up with great episodes for you.